Regina Hall

 Regina Hall Awards Won

-Among Hall’s verified awards, she won the New York Film Critics Circle Award for Best Actress in 2018 for Support the Girls, a historic achievement as the first African-American recipient of that award.
-She has also received honorary degrees in recognition of her career, including an honorary doctorate from Dillard University in 2019 and an honorary Doctorate of Fine Arts from Fordham University in May 2025.
+Among her most celebrated honors, Regina Hall won the New York Film Critics Circle Award for Best Actress in 2018 for her performance in Support the Girls, becoming the first African-American to receive the award.
+In 2019, she was awarded an honorary doctorate degree from Dillard University, and in May 2025 she received an honorary Doctorate of Fine Arts from her alma mater, Fordham University, recognizing her acting career and her commitment to social justice.

 Regina Hall Family